v0lta/NumPy-backprop/readme.md

 The ```rnn``` folder contains recurrent neural networks and code to train them on the adding problem.

-The ```rummelhard``` folder revisits the symmetry detection problem from the original paper on backpropagation.

-The source code in this repository runs using NumPy versions >= 1.18.1 and should run on any mid to top range CPU.
+The source code in this repository runs using NumPy versions >= 1.18.1 and should run reasonably well on any mid to top range CPU.

 The the rnn folder is work in progress.